hoytech/quadrable/README.md

 Keys are hashed for multiple reasons:

 * It puts a bound on the depth of the tree.
 Because Quadrable uses a 256-bit hash function, the maximum depth is 256 (although it will never actually get that deep since we [collapse leaves](#collapsed-leaves)).
-* Since the hash function used by Quadrable is believed to be cryptographically secure (meaning that it behaves like a [random oracle](https://crypto.stackexchange.com/questions/22356/difference-between-hash-function-and-random-oracle)), the keys should be evenly distributed which reduces the average depth of the tree.
+* Since the hash function used by Quadrable is believed to be cryptographically secure (it behaves like a [random oracle](https://crypto.stackexchange.com/questions/22356/difference-between-hash-function-and-random-oracle)), the keys should be evenly distributed which reduces the average depth of the tree.
 * It is computationally expensive to find two or more distinct keys whose hashes have long common prefixes, which an adversarial user might like to do to increase the cost of traversing the tree or [the proof sizes](#proof-bloating).

 ### Sparseness

 Obviously creating a full tree with 2<sup>256</sup> possible leaves is impossible.
 Fortunately, there is [an optimisation](https://www.links.org/files/RevocationTransparency.pdf) that lets us avoid creating this absurd number of nodes.
-If every empty leaf contains the the same value, then all of the nodes at the next level up will have the same hash.
+If every empty leaf is encoded with the same value, then all of the nodes at the next level up will share the same hash.
 And since all these nodes have the same hashes, the nodes on the next level up from there will also have the same hashes, and so on.

 By caching the value of an empty sub-tree at depth N, we can easily compute the hash of the empty sub-tree at depth N-1.
 The technique of pre-computing values and caching them for later use instead of re-computing them as needed is called [dynamic programming](https://skerritt.blog/dynamic-programming/) and has been successfully applied to many graph and tree problems.